Neilk1021/N-Body-Simulation/README.md

 * VAO, VBO, IBO, & Renderer Components

 ## Prerequisites
-To use download the application folder and run "OpenGLTest.exe".
+* To use download the application folder and run "OpenGLTest.exe".
-Ensure you read the notes on usage before opening.
+* Ensure you read the notes on usage before opening.

+* Built with:

 [OpenGL](https://www.opengl.org/)